hubmapconsortium/documentation/docs/Publications/index.md

    - A HuBMAP record of your Publication
    - A Globus directory where everything associated with the Publication will be stored
  - Click the link for the Publication's HuBMAP ID to go directly to your Publication.
- - If no changes are needed, you can click DONE on the "Success" dialog - whic will close it.
+ - If no changes are needed, you can click DONE on the "Success" dialog - which will close it.

 ## 2. Navigate to Your Publication
  - In the main Ingest Portal search, enter the Publication's HuBMAP ID and click SEARCH